 All controls work basically the same as on an analog scope but there are enhancements both little and big that can only be done with digital circuitry behind the panel.
 For example the controls that affect analog functions such as vertical positioning have a little feature that the rate of movement of the trace is not directly proportional to the rate of movement of the control.
 I don't know if it's a squared function or what but it often causes me to overshoot the mark.
 I start out turning the control slowly and the trace is moving very slowly.
 So to arrive at the destination before I get too old to remember why I am turning the knob I turn it a little faster and the trace moves a lot faster.
 I would be just as happy with proportional rates.
 After all I managed to operate analog scopes which worked that way for 40 years.

 Another feature which I like is the option to change the range selector "switch" from the normal 1, 2, 5 sequence to a fine control which used to be a separate analog pot on analog scopes.
 You can really fine tune the height of that wave for critical measurements such as finding rise time or -3 dB points.
-And it is still calibrated.Note: When the sine wave output of an amplifier is set to span 6 divisions peak to peak at mid band, it will have a P-P value of 4.2 divisions at the upper and lower -3 dB frequency.
+And the scale factor (volts/div) is still displayed at the bottom of the screen.Note: When the sine wave output of an amplifier is set to span 6 divisions peak to peak at mid band, it will have a P-P value of 4.2 divisions at the upper and lower -3 dB frequency.
 For a quick look measurement I often use 4 divisions.
-The error is small.
+The error is about 0.5 dB.

-Another nice feature is the measurement cursors.
+Another very useful item is the measurement cursor feature.
 I suspect that Tek and HP played with the concept in their development labs using analog circuitry but it didn't appear in the market place until most of the insides of a scope had been taken over by ones and zeros.

 That is a rather disappointing finding.
 Up until now I have been happy with the performance of this scope.
 It is not easy to capture jitter in a still picture but in a succession of screen captures I did.
 Here it is along with the photo taken of the analog scope screen for the same signal.
 This is a 200 MHz scope so 80 MHz shouldn't be pushing its limits at all.